febus982/sqlalchemy-bind-manager/docs/lifecycle.md

 ### Bind manager

-The `SQLAlchemyBindManager` object holds all the SQLAlchemy Engines, which are supposed to be global objects.
-Therefore it should be created on application startup and be globally accessible.
+The `SQLAlchemyBindManager` object holds all the SQLAlchemy Engines, which are supposed to be global objects, therefore it should be created on application startup and be globally accessible.

 From SQLAlchemy documentation: